hiiamboris/red-mezz-warehouse-gitlab-mirror/assert.md

 **Why a macro and not a function?**

-- Each Red token takes some time (e.g. ~80ns on my laptop) to evaluate and sets interpreter's baseline speed.
+- Each Red token takes some time (e.g. \~80ns on my laptop) to evaluate and sets interpreter's baseline speed.
 If we can remove assertions during load phase, we can speed the code up.
 Effectively this means users will more readily use it, extending tests coverage.
 - Reduced compiled binary size.
 - Ability to have both mandatory and optional assertions: `#assert` can be switched on/off, `assert` is always evaluated.

+**Words leakage**

+I do not want to make every assertion `#localize` it's words automatically because this will be a performance hit and memory creep during evaluation of *every* assertion (the cost is creation of a new function for every expression).

 **Failure behavior**